Pengeszikra/jsdoc-duck/README.md

 ```

 ## TLDR
-Just define the actions and state then useDuck give back your typed state and quack with list of actions
+Just define the actions and state then useDuck give back your typed state and quack with list of actions.

+## jsDoc/JS example

 ```js
 /**